majishah/FoSST/README.md

-# Forecasting with SHAP-based Selective Triggers FoSST
+# Forecasting with SHAP-based Selective Triggers(FoSST Algorithm)
 We propose a novel algorithm, termed FoSST (Forecasting with SHAP-based Selective Triggers).
 The primary objective of FoSST is to enable adaptive and transparent learning in non-stationary streaming data environments.

 # Abstract